 We consider this a duplicate: this is a structural issue, most to all endpoints are affected, and no extra bounties can be claimed for additional reports.
 The customer is aware that CSRF protection is missing in general, additional reports provide no extra value and the issue can be fixed with one change (the implementation of CSRF validation in the request controller).
 The prevalence of the issue may be considered when determining the severity of the initial report.

 XSS vulnerabilities have been found on some but not all endpoints throughout the app

 We do not consider these reports a duplicate if there is no common root cause: every finding is unique and requires a separate fix.
 The fix for the initial XSS would not have fixed the other XSS vulnerabilities.
 The customer can request a timeout to conduct a full assessment by suspending the program temporarily or putting XSS out of scope for the time being.

-Excluding chain: A SSRF vulnerability is discovered that utilises an internally known open redirect
+Excluding chain: A SSRF vulnerability is discovered that utilizes an internally known open redirect

-We do not consider the SSRF report a duplicate, even though it leverages a known or out of scope behaviour.
-The SSRF vulnerability itself is useless without the open redirect, but the SSRF leverages its impact and the initial report gets reprioritised.
+We do not consider the SSRF report a duplicate, even though it leverages a known or out of scope behavior.
+The SSRF vulnerability itself is useless without the open redirect, but the SSRF leverages its impact, and the initial report gets reprioritized.
 A bounty is paid out according to the severity of the SSRF.
 No separate bounty is awarded for the open redirect.

 We consider this report a duplicate, as the severity of an open redirection issue is lower than the severity of XSS.
-The severity of the initial report is not changed nor reprioritised.
+The severity of the initial report is not changed nor reprioritized.